KoneLinx/Tei/README.md

 To close the application: call `tei::Application->Quit()`.
 This will initiate cleanup.

-Window propeertied can also be modified through Application.
+Window properties can also be modified through Application.

 ## Other